 The degree must be awarded by the college which offers the program in which the student majored.
-If two or more schools offer the program, the student is granted the degree where the majority of the hours were taken.
+If two or more schools offer the program, the student is granted the degree where the majority of the hours were taken, but at least 25% of the credit hours required for graduation must be earned at the college granting the degree.
 Correspondence work must be approved by the Registrar for graduation credit.
-No more than one-fourth of the work required for any degree or certificate may be taken by correspondence.